liferay/liferay-docs/discover/portal/articles/100-content-sites/03-creating-and-styling-content/03-structures-and-templates/04-advanced-content-templates.markdown

 4. Enter *Book Now!* for the button text.

-5. For the image, click *Select* and then upload and *Add* select the `booking-image.png`.
+5. For the image, click *Select* and then upload and select the `booking-image.png`.

 6. Click *Publish*.